 The Strategic Environmental and Social Management Plan (SESMP) produced alongside the SEA report will set out the proposed institutional arrangements, roles and responsibilities for its implementation, and grievance mechanisms.
 These will aim to ensure maximum efficacy to deliver environmental and social safeguards and required mitigation and management actions to minimize environmental and social risks and impacts and maximize opportunities for benefits.
+A SESMP often acts as an action and investment plan.
 See also Chapter 12 for more on SEA and institutions.